Erika Lancaster- Artist + Online Art Teacher

 Here are three specific weights that you can usually find at art supply stores:

 Here are two of my favorite accessible watercolor paper brands.
-I used both Canson and Strathmore papers a ton at the beginning, and I still do!
+I used both Canson and Strathmore papers a ton at the beginning and still enjoy using them for quicker studies and explorations.

 There are watercolor artists out there that may shun lower quality watercolor paper advise beginners to start with the best 100% cotton watercolor paper right off the bat.
 I'm not one of them.